TYPO3-Documentation/DocsTypo3Org-Homepage/Documentation/Tips/UsingThisSite/Index.rst

 * the start page https://docs.typo3.org
 * :ref:`tutorials`: A list of tutorials and guides
-* :ref:`references`: A list of core documentation manuals, includeded :ref:`t3coreapi:start` and several references.
+* :ref:`references`: A list of core documentation manuals, including :ref:`t3coreapi:start` and several references.
 * this page and the entire :ref:`about-documentation` section
 * ...